-Skate spots address three important needs in a large community.
+Skate spots should not be considered a low-cost alternative to a skatepark.
+However, skate spots can address three important needs in a large community.

 First, skate spots can be used to meet the needs of a very small sub-community that may not have easy access to one of the larger skateparks in the community.
 Remote, suburban enclaves are likely candidates for skate spots.

 For example, in West Linn, Oregon, planners were working on a skatepark.
 The site was perfect for a large residential enclave, but was far away from residents across town.
-To help serve those remote residents, planners built a 3,500 square foot skate spot.
-A second 10,000 square foot skatepark would have been prohibitively expensive, but a skate spot provided an excellent solution to meet their community’s specific needs.
+To help serve those remote residents, planners built an additional 3,500 square foot skate spot.
+A second 10,000 square foot neighborhood skatepark would have been prohibitively expensive, but an additional skate spot provided an excellent solution to meet their community’s specific needs.